 Before unified endpoint management solutions were introduced, organizations had to resort to employing separate software for managing desktop and mobile devices in the enterprise.
-This was accomplished with the help of CLM tools (to manage corporate desktop devices) and MDM solutions (to manage corporate mobile devices).
+This was accomplished with the help of CMT (to manage corporate desktop devices) and MDM solutions (to manage corporate mobile devices).

-CLM (Configuration Lifecycle Management) tools are legacy management software that configures and manages desktops and enables enterprises to automate desktop management tasks.
-CLMs perform a variety of functions including,
+CMTs (Client Management Tools) are legacy management software that configures and manages desktops and enables enterprises to automate desktop management tasks.
+CMTs perform a variety of functions including,

 A Mobile Device Management solution enables enterprises to configure, deploy, secure, manage and monitor corporate mobile devices, all from a remote centralized console.
 An MDM equips IT with the ability to,

-Unlike UEMs, traditional CLM tools are usually located on-premises, along with their supporting apps and software.
+Unlike UEMs, traditional CMT tools are usually located on-premises, along with their supporting apps and software.
 This makes them suitable for enterprises requiring an on-premises management solution.